Women in Black of Wat Samian Nari: Description

 The legend of the 'Women in Black' first began to circulate around the 1990s.
 Witnesses commonly describe the women as beautiful figures dressed entirely in black.
 They were often seen in Bangkok's nightlife districts, such as RCA or Ratchadaphisek, hailing a taxi after midnight and asking to be taken to Wat Samian Nari.
 During the ride, the two women would remain completely silent.
 They never spoke to each other and kept their eyes fixed straight ahead.
 Some drivers later admitted that they felt uneasy, sensing something was not quite right.
 A few even tried to start a conversation, but the women never replied.

 When the taxi finally arrived at the temple gates, the passengers would suddenly vanish without a trace.
-Confused and frightened, some drivers stepped out of their cars, only to be horrified by what they saw.
+Confused and disturbed, some drivers stepped out of their cars, only to be horrified by what they saw.
 The two women were crawling across the railway tracks that run past the temple, their bodies drenched in blood and severed in half, dragging themselves forward in a dreadful and anguished manner.